Prakash4844/Prakash4844/README.md

 ### About Me 🚀

-🌱  I’m an Anime fan in Final year of my Bachelors in Computer Application. </br>
+🌱  I’m an Anime, comics, manga fan in Final year of my Bachelors in Computer Application. </br>
-🔭  I’m currently learning everything 🤣 </br>
+🔭  I’m currently learning about the DevOps. </br>
-⚡  I love to draw, play video game & watch cartoons and anime. </br>
+⚡  I love to draw, play video game & watch cartoons and anime, Fantasy TV series and movies. </br>
-👨‍💻  I am passionate about Game Development, Drawing & I enjoy learning new things. </br>
+👨‍💻  I am passionate about DevOps, Automation, Drawing & I Highly enjoy learning new things. </br>
 </br>